Shopify Plus Migration: A replatforming checklist

 ‘More time for the meaningful’ with Shopify Flow

-Another benefit like this is the ability to automatically tag customers as they shop, in real time.
+Another benefit is the ability to automatically tag customers as they shop, in real time.
 One common eCommerce strategy, for instance, might be to identify VIP customers whose spend more than your average customer.
 Again, this was once previously a manual task which can now be set and edited to fit the needs of your business.

 Create Unique & Personalised Experiences with Shopify Scripts